-As Information and Privacy Commissioner, I conducted a written inquiry at the Office of the Information and Privacy Commissioner on January 23, 1997 under section 56 of the Freedom of Information and Protection of Privacy Act (the Act).
-This inquiry arose out of a request for review of a decision by the Ministry of Forests (the Ministry) to refuse a waiver for fees levied in connection with preparation and copying of records for Professor Warren Magnusson, Department of Political Science, University of Victoria (the applicant).
+As Information and Privacy Commissioner, I conducted a written inquiry at the Office of the Information and Privacy Commissioner (the Office) on January 23, 1997 under section 56 of the Freedom of Information and Protection of Privacy Act (the Act).
+This inquiry arose out of a request for review of a decision of the Ministry of Aboriginal Affairs (the Ministry) to deny a request from Professor Warren Magnusson of the Department of Political Science, University of Victoria (the applicant) for a full fee waiver in the public interest.